 Are you ready to buy now but don’t think you have a big enough deposit?
 Speak to one of our trusted mortgage advisers, as they may be able to find a way you could still get on the property ladder right now.

-After a quick chat, you may well find it’s okay to put down a 5 per cent deposit, rather than a 10 per cent deposit.
+After a quick chat, you may well find it’s okay to put down a 5% deposit, rather than a 10% deposit.
 It might limit the mortgages available to you, but getting on the property ladder now could mean you gain equity if the property value increases over the next few years.
 A mortgage adviser will be more than happy to run through everything with you and help find a mortgage that is right for you.

 Saving doesn’t stop when you apply for a mortgage